GoogleChrome/web.dev/src/site/content/en/blog/sms-otp-form/index.md

 ### `type="text"`

-Because OTPs are usually 5 or 6 digit numbers, you may be tempted to use `type="number"` for an input field because it turns the mobile keyboard to be numbers only.
-However, it's not the best idea, because the browser expects an input field to be a countable number rather than a sequence of multiple numbers, and this causes unexpected behaviors.
-Using `type="number"` causes up and down buttons to be displayed beside the input field, and pressing these buttons increments or decrements the number and may remove preceding zeros.
+Because OTPs are usually five or six digit numbers, using `type="number"` for an input field might seem intuitive because it changes the mobile keyboard to numbers only.
+This is not recommended because the browser expects an input field to be a countable number rather than a sequence of multiple numbers, which can cause unexpected behavior.
+Using `type="number"` causes up and down buttons to be displayed beside the input field; pressing these buttons increments or decrements the number and may remove preceding zeros.

 Use `type="text"` instead.
 This won't turn the mobile keyboard into numbers